kbmajeed/SeaLionVision/README.md

 Confusion matrix:
 ![](accuracy.PNG)
 ...
-While the accuracy displayed here is considered low, by fine tuning the hyperparameters of the CNN model, accuracy upto 85% was achieved.
+While the accuracy displayed here is considered low, by fine tuning the hyperparameters of the CNN model, accuracy up to 85% was achieved.